Letterkenny Township, Pennsylvania: Demographics

-There were 783 households, out of which 33.3% had children under the age of 18 living with them, 67.8% were married couples living together, 5.9% had a female householder with no husband present, and 21.1% were non-families.
-16.9% of all households were made up of individuals, and 6.8% had someone living alone who was 65 years of age or older.
+There were 783 households, out of which 33.3% had children under the age of eighteen living with them; 67.8% were married couples living together, 5.9% had a female householder with no husband present, and 21.1% were non-families.
+16.9% of all households were made up of individuals, and 6.8% had someone living alone who was ixty-five years of age or older.

 The average household size was 2.65 and the average family size was 2.96.

-In the township the population was spread out, with 24.5% under the age of 18, 8.9% from 18 to 24, 30.8% from 25 to 44, 24.0% from 45 to 64, and 11.9% who were 65 years of age or older.
-The median age was 37 years.
-For every 100 females there were 105.6 males.
-For every 100 females age 18 and over, there were 106.1 males.
+Within the township, the population was spread out, with 24.5% of residents who were under the age of eighteen, 8.9% who were aged eighteen to twenty-four, 30.8% who were aged twenty-five to forty-four, 24.0% wo were aged forty-five to sixty-four, and 11.9% who were sixty-five years of age or older.
+The median age was thirty-seven years.

+For every one hundred females, there were 105.6 males.
+For every one hundred females who were aged eighteen or older, there were 106.1 males.